stemlaur/stemlaur.github.io/blog/_posts/2021/03/2021-03-30-tech-hibern-hate.md

 ```

 There are multiple things to see in the new implementation:
-* the default contructor and setters now have package visibility
+* the default constructor and setters now have package visibility
 * the only public constructor now accepts two parameters: id and a collection of ownerIds
 * the type for ownerIds is not required to be a Set
 * the condition checking ownerIds is BankAccount's responsibility, this is now an invariant